jayllo-c/tp/docs/DeveloperGuide.md

 The UI is designed to update dynamically based on changes in the `Model`.
 We narrowed down to two design choices for updating the UI components.
 They are:

-1. **Update using listeners embeded into UI components** - This design choice would involve embedding listeners into the UI components that would listen for changes in the `Model` (e.g. adding a listener to filteredPersons in ExamListPanel).
+1. **Update using listeners embedded into UI components** - This design choice would involve embedding listeners into the UI components that would listen for changes in the `Model` (e.g. adding a listener to filteredPersons in ExamListPanel).
 This would allow for a more loosely coupled system, but would involve more complex implementation which could get messy as the number of listeners increase.
 2. **Update using a centralized update method** - This design choice involves having a centralized `update` method in the `MainWindow` that would call an `update` method in all other UI components after every command.
 This would involve a more tightly coupled system and may involve unnecessary updates, but would be easier to implement and maintain.

 We chose the second design choice as having a centralized update method would allow for easier maintenance, as there is a clear indicator of how UI components are updated from `MainWindow`.
 Adding extensions would also be more straightforward as future developers would know where to look for the update logic.